-- the implementation of support measures in the event of a lack of liquidity on certain asset classes to enable clients to withdraw their investment; - having to compensate clients in the event of adverse market developments as a result of noncompliance with investment constraints;

-- a penalty imposed by the regulator.
+- the implementation of support measures in the event of a lack of liquidity on certain asset classes to enable clients to withdraw their investment; - having to compensate clients in the event of adverse market developments as a result of noncompliance with investment constraints; - a penalty imposed by the regulator.

-As of 31 December 2020, the risks relating to non-compliance with investment rules and from failure to align management practices with (implicit or explicit) promises made to clients accounted for 34% of RWA (Risk-Weighted Assets) in respect of operational risk.
+As of 31 December 2021 30 June 2022, the risks relating to non-compliance with investment rules and from failure to align management practices with (implicit or explicit) promises made to clients did not change significantly compared to 31 December 2021 when it accounted for 32% of RWA (Risk-Weighted Assets) in respect of operational risk.